 According to its developers, the ATG web commerce platform is highly customisable,

-a configurable framework for building and supporting web sites, particularly those built for e-commerce.
-The three layers of the framework include the Dynamo Application Framework (DAF) which provides component development environment made up of JavaBeans and JavaServer Pages (JSPs), the Personalisation module through which you create and maintain user profiles(DPS) and the Scenarios module (DSS) extends the content targeting capabilities of the Personalisation module.
+a configurable framework for building and supporting websites, particularly those built for e-commerce.
+The three layers of the framework include the Dynamo Application Framework (DAF) which provides a component development environment made up of JavaBeans and JavaServer Pages (JSPs), the Personalisation module through which you create and maintain user profiles(DPS), and the Scenarios module (DSS) extends the content targeting capabilities of the Personalisation module.

 Hadoop is a popular framework dedicated to store and analyze large sets of unstructured data.
 But what makes Hadoop stand out from the rest of the gang?
 Firstly, it allows multiple

 concurrent tasks to run from single to thousands of servers without any delay.
 It also follows a distributed file system, called Hadoop Distributed File System or HDFS, which enables fast transfer of data between nodes.
 Another core component, called Hadoop MapReduce, executes tasks in a parallel fashion by distributing the data as small blocks.
 This

 Developed by Google, GWT is a set of tools that can be used for developing and maintaining

 Like any other Java framework, Vaadin has features to simplify and speed up web application development but what makes it unique is that it features a server-side architecture.
 It lets the programmers store the UI code on the web server along with business logic and data.